-Sales in markets outside of the United States accounted for approximately 35.8% and 44.2% of our revenue for the three months ended March 31, 2023 and 2022, respectively.
+Sales in markets outside of the United States accounted for approximately 34.8% and 39.8% of our revenue for the nine months ended September 30, 2023 and 2022, respectively.
 We currently focus our international sales and marketing efforts in Australia, Austria, Belgium, China, Denmark, France, Germany, Ireland, Italy, the Netherlands, South Korea, Spain, Switzerland and the United Kingdom.
 International sales are subject to a number of risks, including:

-- difficulties in staffing and managing our international operations; - increased competition as a result of more products and procedures receiving regulatory approval or otherwise free to market in international markets; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - reduced or varied protection for intellectual property rights in some countries; - export restrictions, trade regulations and foreign tax laws; - fluctuations in currency exchange rates; - foreign certification and regulatory clearance or approval requirements; - difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - customs clearance and shipping delays;
+- · difficulties in staffing and managing our international operations; - · increased competition as a result of more products and procedures receiving regulatory approval or otherwise free to market in international markets; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - reduced or varied protection for intellectual property rights in some countries; - · export restrictions, trade regulations and foreign tax laws; - · fluctuations in currency exchange rates; - · foreign certification and regulatory clearance or approval requirements; - · difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - · customs clearance and shipping delays;

-- political, social, and economic instability abroad, including as a result of armed conflict, war or the threat of war, terrorist activity and other security concerns in general; - global health epidemics or other contagious diseases, including the impact of the COVID-19 pandemic; - preference for locally produced products; - potentially adverse tax consequences, including the complexities of foreign value-added tax systems, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - differing payment and reimbursement regimes; - · the burdens of complying with a wide variety of foreign laws and different legal standards; and - increased financial accounting and reporting burdens and complexities.
+- political, social, and economic instability abroad, including as a result of armed conflict, war or the threat of war, terrorist activity and other security concerns in general; - · the impact of public health crises, including a resurgence of COVID-19 infections; - · preference for locally produced products; - potentially adverse tax consequences, including the complexities of foreign value-added tax systems, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - · differing payment and reimbursement regimes; - · the burdens of complying with a wide variety of foreign laws and different legal standards; and - · increased financial accounting and reporting burdens and complexities.